 Manually creating a timeline in Keynote is relatively easy, if the visual relies on simple project data.
 However, when you’re dealing with more complex schedules that undergo regular changes, building a graphic and adjusting it periodically to reflect all these variables may prove too time-consuming.

-In the following section, I will show you how to use the web-based timeline generator called Pincello to automatically make a timeline, which can be then customized and updated with only a few clicks.
+In the following section, I will show you how to use the web-based timeline generator called Office Timeline Online to automatically make a timeline, which can be then customized and updated with only a few clicks.
 To begin, access the free tool here and follow the steps below.
-To display more than 10 milestones on your timeline, you will need Pincello Plus.

-To get your timeline started, click on Timeline from scratch from the New tab in Pincello.
+To get your timeline started, click on Timeline from scratch from the web tool's New tab.
 Alternatively, you can either select one of the templates provided or you can

 an existing schedule from Excel if you have access to Microsoft Office.
 In my example, I chose to make a new timeline chart from scratch.